Chapter 41 – Defying a Dark Lord

-"And loyalty is a trait that you have no comprehension of, isn't it Tom?"
+"And loyalty is a trait that you have no comprehension of, isn't it Tommy boy?"
 Harry asked.
 "At the end of the day, you are out for yourself and nothing more."

 "Where did you hear that name?"
 Voldemort demanded.
 Then his face smoothed and he smiled yet again.
 "Ah, Dumbledore told you.
 I suppose I shouldn't wonder at it—he does need to toss you a bone here and there."

 "You told me that little tidbit yourself," Harry replied with a laugh.
 "Or at least, a shade, or an echo, as you termed it, did.
-It was just after I killed the basilisk, and just before I destroyed it."
+It was just after I killed the basilisk, and just before I destroyed you for the third time."

 If Harry had not been looking for it, he might have missed the sudden shade in Voldemort's eyes at the mention of the destruction of the diary.
 It appeared only for an instant before the man was his affable self again, apparently dismissing any suggestion that Harry might know of his great secret.